remotion-dev/remotion/packages/docs/docs/player.md

 _optional_

 A boolean property defining whether you can play, pause or resume the video with a single click into the player.
-Default true.
+Default `true` if `controls` are true, otherwise `false`.

 ### `doubleClickToFullscreen`